insertjokehere/willhughes.name/content/repo/quassel.md

 distributions = ["wheezy", "trusty", "vivid", "wily"] architectures = ["amd64"]
 component = "backports"
-version = "0.12.2"
+version = "0.12.3"
 +++

-[Quassel IRC](http://quassel-irc.org/) packaged for Ubuntu and Debian Wheezy
+[Quassel IRC](http://quassel-irc.org/) packaged for Ubuntu and Debian Wheezy.
+The source that this is built from is available in my [git repo](http://git.willhughes.name/quassel/)